-- Blocked basins and sinks are usually caused by waste in the trap: fat, tea leaves, hair, cooking oil etc - If water is slow draining away, we advise you to clear wastepipes and traps with a cleaning product.
+- Blocked basins and sinks are usually caused by waste in the trap: fat, tea leaves, hair, cooking oil etc - If water is slow draining away, we advise youto clear wastepipes and traps with a cleaning product.
 Always follow the instructions carefully.
 Don't use caustic soda because it breaks down the plastic of the pipes - The trap always holds water which stops smells coming up the drain but waste can build up in the trap and become stuck - If you notice that waste pipes are running slowly, try using an off the shelf-product to unblock them as a precautionary measure - If more than one fitting (bath, basin, sink or shower) is blocked, the blockage may be in the soil stack or main drain.
 This will need to be cleared by us

 - Blocked toilets are usually caused by unusual objects: nappies, toys or toilet fresheners.
-You must not use toilets to get rid of rubbish - The cost of repairing any blockage will be met by you.
+You must not use toilets to get rid of rubbish - If we have to clear a blockage caused by misuse we will charge you for it